jolicode/slack-php-api/doc/updating-sdk.md

 ## Regenerate the SDk

-If you suspect that some endpoints or models have been removed, first remove all the content of the `generated` directory:
+If you suspect some endpoints or models have been removed, first remove all the content of the `generated` directory:

 ```bash